digitalgenesiskompound/notion-backup/README.md

 ## I have had to stop working on this due to life.
 It will not receieve any updates for the forseeable future.
-I will be taking down this repo by the summer if I can't get back to working on it.
+I will be taking down this repo by summer 2025 if I can't get back to working on it.

 # Notion Backup Tool